 - Use meat as a side dish, not a main course

-Don’t let a four day holiday interfere with your attempts to get in shape.
-I don’t mean that you need to follow your diet and exercise plan without any excursion, but when you are in the first thirty to sixty days, still forming habits, be careful that a week long break doesn’t terminate your progress.
+Don’t let a four-day holiday interfere with your attempts when you’re learning how to get in shape.
+I don’t mean that you need to follow your diet and exercise plan without any excursion, but when you are in the first few weeks, still forming habits, be careful that a week long break doesn’t terminate your progress.

 This is also true of schedule changes that leave you suddenly busy or make it difficult to exercise.
 Have a backup plan so you can be consistent, at least for the first month when you are forming habits.

 Ever start an exercise plan by running ten miles and then puking your guts out?
-Maybe you aren’t that extreme, but burnout is common early on.
-Take your time, you have a lifetime to be healthy, so don’t try to go from couch potato to athletic superstar in a week.
+Maybe you aren’t that extreme, but burnout is common early on when learning how to get in shape.
+You have a lifetime to be healthy, so don’t try to go from couch potato to athletic superstar in a week.

-If you are starting running, run less than you can to start.
-Lifting weights?
-Work with less weight than you could use.
-Increasing intensity and pushing yourself can come later when you are familiar with regular exercise.
+If you are starting a running regime, for example, run less than you can to start.
+Starting strength training?
+Work with less weight than you could theoretically lift.
+Increasing intensity and pushing yourself can come later when your body becomes comfortable with regular exercise.

-If you plateau, you may need to make changes to continue improvements.
-In this case it is important to talk to your workout partner about the changes you want to make, and if they don’t seem motivated to continue, offer a thirty day break where you both try different activities.
+If you plateau, you may need to make changes to continue improving.
+In this case it’s important to talk to your workout partner about the changes you want to make, and if they don’t seem motivated to continue, offer a thirty day break where you both try different activities.